 An runAutomationDetails object MAY contain a property named correlationGuid whose value is a GUID-valued string (§3.5.3) which is shared by all such runs of the same type, and differs between any two runs of different types.

-If instanceId (§3.15.4) is present, correlationGuid SHALL identify the category of runs specified by all but the last hierarchical component of instanceId.
+If id (§3.15.4) is present, correlationGuid SHALL identify the category of runs specified by all but the last hierarchical component of id.

 NOTE: Consider an engineering system that allows engineers to define “build definitions”, and that assigns a GUID to each build definition.
-In such a system, the build definition’s GUID could serve as run.id.correlationGuid.
+In such a system, the build definition’s GUID could serve as run.automationDetails.correlationGuid.
 It would be the same for all runs that produced by the same build definition, and different between any two runs produced by different build definitions.

 tool object